Understanding Co-Ownership Laws In India: What NRIs Should Know

 Transferring Co-Ownership Shares

-2. The transfer must be done through a legal deed and comply with relevant regulations.
+- The parties involved must complete the transfer through a legal deed and ensure compliance with relevant regulations.

 Appointing a Power of Attorney

-2. The power of attorney must be executed in the presence of a legal official.
+- The principal must execute the power of attorney in the presence of a legal official.”

 Tax Implications

-Remember that through understanding these co-ownership laws, NRIs can make informed decisions and engage in successful joint investments in Indian real estate while minimising legal risks and ensuring compliance with regulations.
+Remember that through understanding co-ownership laws in India, NRIs can make informed decisions and engage in successful joint investments in Indian real estate while minimising legal risks and ensuring compliance with regulations.